pjhppo/PropHunt_Template/README.md

 <br><img src = "docs/images/gamemanager.png" alt = "gamemanager img"></img><br><br>

 - **UIManager:**
-The ui manager has a lot of references, all of them have to be like in the image to work well, but if you click one of them it will show you wich is the object that they reference.
+The UI manager has a lot of references, all of them have to be like in the image to work well, but if you click one of them it will show you wich is the object that they reference.

 <br><img src = "docs/images/uimanager.png" alt = "uimanager img"></img><br><br>